JamesChiDuong/IIS/README.md

   ```bash
   make TARGET=sim
   ```
+   Before run the command:

+   _-The `/modules` folder to change the top modules Verilog files_ _-The `platform/cpp` to change the simulation top modules file_ _-The `modules/verilog.mk`,`platform/cpp/cpp.mk` to change the name of the modules at the MODULES and MODULES2 variable in this file._

    When we run command, the program will generate the `build/simulation/cpp`, `build/simulation/rtl`, `build/simulation/verilog` and will run `.mk file` of each folder.
 After running, the terminal will compile and run the code.
 It will open the pseudo-terminal and waiting the test file from `/host` folder.

    `Example 1:`